 -

-Elections & Policy Continuity: Upcoming general elections routinely reaffirm commitments to economic diversification, ensuring FDI-friendly policies endure.
+Elections & Policy Continuity: General elections routinely reaffirm commitments to economic diversification, ensuring FDI-friendly policies endure.

 -